Vondert/Minterplace/README.md

 This project simplifies the NFT mining process and brings the world of NFTs to the masses.

 Features:
-- Mint NFT with with metadata.
+- Mint NFT with metadata.
 - Metaplex token standard using.
 - Arweave storage for storing metadata.
 - Phantom wallet integration: use your phantom wallet to mint NFTs to it.
 - View NFTs stored on your wallet (with further viewing on Solana Explorer).

-Thecnologies used:
+Thechnologies used:
  - On-Chain:
    - Solana blockhain: handling transactions;
    - Anchor framework: simplyfies smart contracts developing;
-   - Solana token programm: tokens creating;
+   - Solana token program: tokens creating;
    - Solana associated token program: associated token accounts creating;
    - Metaplex token metadata program: adding metadata to tokens.
  - Off-Chain: